kanishka-linux/kawaii-player/README.md

 * The application can manage history/bookmarks and watch/unwatch status properly.
 It also supports playlist creation with mixed content.

 * In custom playlist containg videos, do not contain artist field.
 However, users can add artist to any playlist entry when renaming using F2.
 When renaming, use '**::**' to delimit title of video from artist name.
 Once artist name is set, the application can grab information from last.fm profile of the artist (if *GET_MUSIC_METADATA* field is set to *True* in other_options.txt file).

+* Migrating The Library:

+    * All the data related to library management is kept inside `~/.config/kawaii-player` folder.
+Make sure to keep backup copy of this.
+    * In case users want too select different location for config directory, they can do so by creating `~/.config/kawaii-player/new_home.txt` and add new directory location.
+On restart new directory mentioned in the `new_home.txt` will be used as the config directory.
+    * If user want to migrate the video library managed by kawaii-player to another server/computer, then from v7.0.0 onwards `Migrate` opion is provided by kawaii-player mainly for video collection.
+Users need to attach existing hard drives to new server, mention new home directory appropriately in `new_home.txt`, and then run the application and click on the Migrate optiion.
+All the metdata/thumbnails/posters/history saved on the older server will be migrated to newer server for the existing collection

 ### KeyBoard Shortcuts: